vishallalge/Java-Spring-Framework-6-Spring-Boot-3-Spring-AI-Telusko/core-java.md

 ## Static Variables -
 - A static variable in Java is shared among all instances of a class and is stored in memory only once.
 - It belongs to the class, not objects, and is declared using the static keyword.
 It can be accessed directly using the class name.

+## Static Method -
+- A static method in Java belongs to the class rather than any object and can be called without creating an object.
+- It is declared using the static keyword and can only access static data directly (not instance variables).

+## Static Block -
+- A static block in Java is used to initialize static variables and runs once when the class is loaded, before the main() method.
+- It’s executed automatically by the JVM without creating any object.